New Enterprise Associates

 Series C in 2001

-Guardent is a provider of managed security services that specializes in computer network security in the United States.
-The company combines these managed services with vendor-independent consulting to enhance information security for organizations.
-By leveraging its expertise, Guardent aims to deliver effective security solutions at a lower operational cost compared to maintaining an internal security team.
+Guardent is a provider of managed security services based in the United States, specializing in computer network security.
+The company combines its managed security offerings with independent consulting, enabling organizations to enhance their information security measures.
+By leveraging its expertise, Guardent aims to deliver effective security solutions at a lower operational cost compared to what organizations would incur by relying solely on their internal staff.

 Cyveillance